ironbar/arc25/docs/modeling/Iteration_09_improve_training_script.md

 --use-rslora
 ```

+### Train on the cluster

+I'm going to use the code from [ARC24](https://github.com/ironbar/arc24/tree/main/docker) as a start point.

 ## Results

 I have trained a new model on a few drawing task for 32k steps (512k samples) in around 9 hours.
 This model